Depletion Region formation in PN Junction diode and potential barrier

 PN Junction Diode

 After the first surge, the very thin depletion region expands to some extent and makes it impossible for free electrons to pass the region and diffuse into another side.
-As the electrons diffuse to the P-type region, the negative charge increase inside the P-type after some diffusion, and the negatively charged region in the P-type repel the diffusion of electrons.
+As the electrons diffuse to the P-type region, the negative charge increases inside the P-type after some diffusion, and the negatively charged region in the P-type repels the diffusion of electrons.
 Thus after the formation of the depletion layer, no free electrons can pass the depletion region.

 Potential Barrier:

 After the formation of the depletion layer, these positive and negative charges are held together across the junction.
-According to the Coulomb law, these charge regions across the junction will be an acting force on each other.
+According to the Coulomb law, these charge regions across the junction will be acting forces on each other.
 These charges will form an electric field that opposes the passage of free electrons from the N-region to the P-region.
 External energy is required for electrons to pass through the electric field.
 The potential difference required for electrons to pass through the electric field produced by the depletion region is called Barrier Potential.
-After the application of this voltage in proper polarity, the electron from N-region can get into the P-region.
+After the application of this voltage in proper polarity, the electron from the N-region can get into the P-region.
 The amount of barrier potential depends upon doping level, temperature, and semiconductor material.
 The typical barrier potential for silicon is 0.7v and that for germanium is 0.3 v at room temperature.

 Leave a Comment